-Executive meetings chaired by the Commissioner (ILPO Director) and attended by all division directors are held each month.
+Executive meetings chaired by the Commissioner (ILPO Director) and attended by all department directors are regularly held.
 During these meetings QM issues are reviewed, availability of appropriate resources is discussed and necessary steps are taken to ensure remedies as needed.
 Furthermore, annual executive meetings are held to review and summarize all QM issues each year.